 - Cleaner teeth, healthier gums and a reduced need for dentistry (bones have been shown to remove tartar in two studies)

 - Behavioural benefits from ‘slow food’ that occupies time and relieves boredom

 - Nutritional support, especially to dogs on homemade or raw diets

-Right now we’re writing a paper based on some exciting new data that came from our own patients.
+Right now we’re writing a paper based on some new data that came from our own patients.
 That’s right- some of your dogs!
-As soon as it’s ready I want to share it with you.
-In the meantime, here’s a sneak peek.
+As soon as it’s ready I’ll share it with you.

 Have something to add?
 Comments are welcome below and will appear within 24 hours.